alli-ants/alli-ants/README.md

 ### <h1 align="center" > Our Objectives </h1>

-- Raise awareness about the importance of sustainable technology and innovation in addressing socio-environmental challenges.
+- Raise awareness of the importance of technology and innovation in facing humanity's challenges.

-- Develop projects and initiatives that leverage technology to promote sustainable practices in areas such as energy, agriculture, transportation, among others.
+- Develop projects and initiatives that leverage technology to promote practices for development in areas such as personal, intellectual, sociological and academic development, among others.

-- Collaborate with other organizations and communities to promote widespread adoption of sustainable technologies.
+- Collaborate with other organizations and communities to promote widespread adoption of technologies and develop innovative solutions that address complex challenges and create a positive impact on society at large.

-- Share knowledge and resources related to sustainable technology and innovation.
+- Share knowledge and resources related to technology and innovation.

-- Encourage participation of individuals interested in sustainable technology and innovation.
+- Encourage participation from individuals interested in sustainable technology and innovation.

 #
 ###